 Is it Painful to Get a Crown?

 Patients will only need a local aesthetic to remain comfortable during the crowning process.
-There are mild toothaches and sensitivity but with painkillers, patient will be fine.
+There may be mild toothaches and sensitivity but with painkillers, patient will be fine.
 But in case the pain is severe and prolonged, make sure you see a dentist.

 Why is it Called a Crown?